Expected geoneutrino signal at JUNO using local integrated 3-D refined crustal model: Building of U/Th concentrations cell-by-cell

 The fitting function selected depended on the shape of the curve for the abundance distribution in a particular rock type.
 When the shape was symmetric, i.e. the arithmetic mean and median are equal, normal distribution was selected.
 When the geometric mean was greater than the median, a log normal distribution was chosen.
 Takeuchi et.al(2019)\cite{TAKEUCHI2019} demonstrated that when a distribution is a highly skewed log normal distribution, the median may be smaller than the arithmetic mean to an order of magnitude, increasing the error in the fitted estimate.
 However, a gamma distribution does not cause a deviation from the mean, which would seem to render it a better choice than normal and lognormal distributions(see Fig.\ref{fig:uthfitting}).

-When there were less than five samples of a certain rocks in the cell, the expected abundance and error were estimated using all the data for that kind of rock in the study area.
+When there were less than five samples of a certain rock type in a cell, the expected abundance and error were estimated using all the data for that rock type in the study area.
+This allowed for a more accurate estimate of the \text{U/Th} abundance in the cell, even when the sample size was small.
+The 3-D probability density functions (PDFs) of \text{U/Th} concentrations in each cell were constructed by multiplying the abundance and posterior probability of each rock type in the cell, denoted as $A(i|x)$ and $P(i|x)$, respectively.

-The 3-D PDFs of \text{U/Th} concentrations in each cell were constructed by $A(i)\times P(i)$, where $A(i|x)$ and $P(i|x)$ are the abundance and posteriori probability of i rock type,respectively.
-These 3-D PDFs were subsequently constrained by thermal data.
-A total of 182 thermal flow data sets around JUNO were used for comparison.
-The \text{U}, \text{Th} and \text{K} data from the 3-D model were used to determine the heat production of each layer, with one-dimensional heat transfer then being used to test the reliability of the 3-D \text{U} and \text{Th} concentrations model.
+By comparing the predicted and observed heat flow, the reliability of the 3-D \text{U} and \text{Th} concentrations model was verified.
+This allowed for a more accurate estimation of the \text{U/Th} concentrations in each cell, which could then be used to better understand the potential geoneutrino sources in the region.
+Overall, the integration of geological and heat data allowed for a more comprehensive characterization of the geological features in the region and provided valuable insights into the potential neutrino sources in the area.